OPS-E2E-PPE/VBA-Docs/api/Word.Footnote.md

 keywords: vbawd10.chm2367
 f1_keywords:
 - vbawd10.chm2367
-ms.prod: word
 api_name:
 - Word.Footnote
 ms.assetid: 877340c4-14f9-4560-eaf8-2c6482a1ade8
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Footnote object (Word)

 Represents a footnote positioned at the bottom of the page or beneath text.
 The **Footnote** object is a member of the **Footnotes** collection.
 The **[Footnotes](Word.footnotes.md)** collection represents the footnotes in a selection, range, or document.

 ## Remarks

 Use **Footnotes** (Index), where Index is the index number, to return a single **Footnote** object.
 The index number represents the position of the footnote in the selection, range, or document.
 The following example applies red formatting to the first footnote in the selection.

 ```vb